WildCodeSchool/2023-01-EN-Berlin-Remote2-CohortManifesto/README.md

 ## Logical safety

-1. **for me:** I know that others strive to ensure that I am ...
+1. **for me:** I know that others strive to ensure that my ...
-2. **for others:** I strive to ensure that others are ...
+2. **for others:** I strive to ensure that others' ...

-> ... ensuring that the learning personality and way of logical comprehension of everyone is respected and is never out of place.
+> ... learning personality, logical doubts, and inability to comprehend something is fully respected and is never out of place.

 > And hence, we individually know that when we:
 > - get distracted during class,